-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Vestibule, Hall, Living Room, Dining Room/Bedroom, Three Further Bedrooms, Kitchen, Breakfasting Room, Utility, Shower Room with WC and Shower/Wet Room with WC.
-Gross internal floor area (m2) Approximately 117 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established and predominately residential estate in the town of Kilwinning where local amenities can be found.
-Age It is understood the property was constructed in approximately the mid 1980's.
-Weather Dry with clouds overhead during the time of our inspection.
-Chimney stacks N/A
+Description The subjects comprise a two storey mid terraced villa, originally constructed by the Local Authority.
+Accommodation Ground Floor: Entrance Hall, Living Room and Kitchen.
+First Floor: Two Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) Approximately 75 sq. metres or thereby.
+Neighbourhood and location The subjects are located within a well established Local Authority residential estate in the town of Irvine where local amenities can be found.
+Age Approximately 60 years.
+Weather It was dry with clouds overhead during the time of our inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There is one chimney stack of brick construction, pointed externally.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the hall ceiling.
-The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
+Access to the reoof void area is via a hatch formed in the uypper floor hall ceiling.
+The roof was found to be of timber framed construction in a pitched designe overlaid with interlocking tiles, with tiled ridge details.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods pertaining to the property are run in PVC.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Rainwater good pertaining to the property are run in PVC Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity timber framed construction with an outer leaf of brick/blockwork, rendered and pointed externally.
+The main walls are of cavity brick/bloockwork construction with an outerleaf of brick/blockwork, rendered and pointed externally.
+It appears that cavity walls insulation has been installed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the front door being a double PVC unit.
-The door to the rear appears to be a timber/metal composite unit and there are PVC double glazed French doors from the breakfasting area to the rear garden grounds.
-The eaves and soffits pertaining to the property are clad in PVC.
+The windows are of PVC framed double glazed units with timber sills in places with the front access door being a PVC unit and the rear door is a glazed PVC unit.
+The eaves and soffits pertaining to the property are of painted timber.
 External decorations Visually inspected.
+The exterior timbers have been painted.
+Conservatories / porches None.